Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 # Results of "Statistical analysis of sea turtles strandings in Tenerife, Canary Islands".
 (Hightlights)

-### Note: maybe it is not finished by now, do not judge me harshly please!!!
+### Note: maybe it is not finished yet, do not judge me harshly please!!!

 ## Abstract:
 <p align="justify">